alphawyu/spring-webflux.fn-mongodb-spock/README.md

 # Getting started
-You need Java 17 installed.
+You need Java 25 installed, and gradle 9 (SEE gradle/wrapper/gradle-wrapper.properties)
 ```
 ./gradlew bootRun
 ```